 Tip #2: Force/speed up update search

 Blog reader Stefan has postet a (German) comment how he forces Windows 7 to speed up update search in Windows 7.
-He has set update settings to “Notify me but don’t automatically download or install them” (see).
+He has set update settings to “Check for updates but let me choose wether to download and install them” (see).